 That, though, didn't stop Sebastian Vettel.

 Back in 2008 the German made history as he made the most of the conditions at a wet Monza circuit, taking the team's first-ever pole position.
-A day later he did the unthinkable as he followed that up with the race win, Toro Rosso's first.
+A day later he did the unthinkable as he followed that up with the race win, Toro Rosso's first and only win under that marque.

 The team added two further podiums in 2019.
 Daniil Kvyat, returning to Toro Rosso after being axed from the programme after the 2017 season, was third in a chaotic German GP while Gasly, demoted to Toro Rosso after failing to make the grade at Red Bull, was second in Brazil.